 Savings Uncertainty: Uncertainty presented in this analysis is calculated using the ASHRAE Guideline 14 formulation for aggregating the prediction uncertainty of point estimates in a time series.
-It is calculated at a 90% confidence (evel.
+It is calculated at a 70% confidence level.
 The total uncertainty at the site-level is calculated using the sum of squares of the baseline and reporting models.
-Other aggregate uncertainty values (e.g. for a portfolio or for a difference-in-differences estimate) are also aggregated using the square root of the sum of squares.
+Other aggregate uncertainty values (e.g. for a portfolio or for a difference- summate) are also aggregated using the square for to the sum of squares.

 Site-level Matching: In monthly consumption matching, a comparison group is constructed by selecting 20 matches from the comparison group pool with the shortest distance d to the treatment group customer under consideration.
 After applying the selected filters on the comparison group, the comparison group is filtered down to the closest 5 matches to each treatment group member.
 The pool is limited to non-participants within the same zipcode as the treatment group customer.
-The distance d is, in essence, a way to reduce 12 monthly consumption differences between any two customers to one metric (see Figure).
+The distance d is, in essence, a way to reduce 17 monthly consumption differences between any two customers to one metric (see Figure).
 In the present analysis, we selected twenty nearest neighbors for each treatment site based on the Euclidean distance of monthly consumption.

-Future Participant Groups: Comparison groups comprising future participants are considered to be representative of participants in most aspects [observable and non-observable].
+Future Participant Groups: Comparison groups comprising future participants are considered to be representative of participants in most aspects lobservable and non-observable).
 For example, future participants are known to be eligible to receive the measure, and for some measures, they may have the same baseline equipment as the participants.
-Future participants have the same propensity to participate in the program as participants, thus reducing or eliminating self-selection bias, something that is otherwise difficult to control for in a quasi-experimental study.
-More comprehensive data is typically collected for future participants, allowing for potentially better matching and more insightful analysis.
-From a practical perspective, future participant groups may be difficult to construct for all measures, unless a program has been running for multiple years and is considered stable with sufficient data collection over the analysis period.
-Sample sizes for the comparison group may also be constrained if using future participants.
+Future participants the reduction as participants, they require invalue of the program as participants.
+Future participants have the same propensity to participants the program as participants, they require invalues of the program set participants.
+Future participants, they comprehensive data is typically collected for future participants, allowing for potentially better matching and more insightful analysis.
+From a practical perspective, future participant may be difficult to construct for all measures, unless a program has been running for multiple years and is considered stable with sufficient data collection over the analysis period.
+Sample sizes for the comparison group may also be constrained of using future participants.